CUBRID/cubrid-manual/en/admin/control.rst

     :: option:: -T DATE

-        This option specifies the exectuon end date of the SQL statements to be analyzed.
+        This option specifies the execution end date of the SQL statements to be analyzed.
         The input format is the same with the *DATE* in the **-F** options.

     All logs are displayed by SQL statement if any option is not specified.